 To avoid tax rates of up to 80 percent when IRA funds are left to dependents or family (other than a spouse), some financial advisors encourage individuals to distribute funds from their IRAs during their lifetimes.
 Under current tax law, any amounts left in an IRA when an individual passes away may be taxed as income to the beneficiary and are considered assets when calculating estate tax liability.

-Shortly after reaching the age of 2, people are generally required to begin taking distributions from their traditional IRAs.
+Shortly after reaching 70 1/2 years of age, people are generally required to begin taking distributions from their traditional IRAs.
 To compute required minimum distributions, the IRS doesn’t distinguish between distributions for personal or charitable purposes.
 However, a distribution for personal use is taxed as income and a distribution for charity is not.

 No. Because you can exclude this contribution from your gross income, you cannot also take a charitable contribution deduction.
 To do so would result in a double benefit for donors that is prohibited.
 You benefit by not needing to recognize an IRA Charitable Distribution to charity as income.
 This document is for informational purposes only and does not serve as tax advice or legal opinion.
 For such advice and opinion, please consult your qualified legal and financial advisers.